 - US size 9 Knitting Needles

 - Large eye blunt needle for sewing seams

-To create the Swiffer cover, fold the long edges towards the middle.
+- To create the Swiffer cover, fold the long edges towards the middle.
 Sew each of the ends of the piece together.
-Then sew the long edges together for about 2″ toward the middle on each side.
-This should leave you with an opening of about 6″ in the middle for inserting your Swiffer.
+Then sew the long edges together for about 2" toward the middle of each side.
+This should leave you with an opening of about 6" in the middle for inserting your Swiffer.

 Check out these 5 Ways to Make Homemade Swiffer Covers including my quick-sew fleece method, and a super simple method using a fuzzy sock.
 And if you have some basic sewing skills, you can make your own Swiffer Wet Jet Mop Pads too!